RockSolid1106/LTT-Sidebar-customizer/README.md

 If you're on mobile, you can open the menu with the three dots, then Addons, and then select this extension.

+Check out the [documentation](https://github.com/RockSolid1106/LTT-Sidebar-customizer/blob/Chromium/documentation.md) if you need some help.

 # Errors and Issues
 Please raise an issue if the extension doesn't work properly.
 There might be some pages which I'm not aware of where the extension doesn't work.
 Please attach a screenshot of the console(Ctrl + Shift + J).

 # Feedback
-DM me on the LTT forum.
+Please DM me on the LTT forum.
 It's RockSolid1106 on the forum.
 What are you doing here if you don't know my username? /s